johnsondnz/cisco-asa-policy-tester/README.md

 ## ToDo
 - Impliment a retest.yml file from a test to allow for easy rerun on failed items with the need to retest all passed items.
-- Test and inpliement enable password.
+- Test and impliement enable password.
 - Fix report ICMP type and code fields.

 ## Usage
 - `./tester.py -i <IP> -u <USERNAME> -p -y <yml_definition>`
 - `./tester.py -i 192.168.1.1 -u admin -p -y firewall_test.yml`

-The tool uses GetPass3 to securely obtain the users passwords.
+The tool uses getpass3 to securely obtain the users passwords.

 ## YAML Structure
 Store in `tests/` folder.
 ```
-INSIDE_INTERFACE:
+INSIDE_INTERFACE: # one dict per interface
-    allow:
+    allow: # rules you expect to be allowed through the firewall
         - {
             protocol: tcp,
             icmp_type: ,